prosch88/UFADE/README.md

 ```
 python ufade.py
 ```
-Possibly the trust-message is shown on the deviece screen.
+Possibly the trust-message is shown on the device screen.
 Confirm with "trust".
 Now you should see the device information screen and will be prompted to choose a working directory.
 By default, the script is setting this to the directory from which it has been called.